BigPolarBear1/factorization/README.md

 python3 polarbearalg_debug.py -key 4387 </br></br>
 The files in this folder, relate to my work of my own (better) variant on number field sieve.</br></br>
 polarbearalg_debug.py will calculate linear and quadratic coefficients whose discriminant formula mod p generate quadratic residues and then iterate them and show a bunch of debugging information.
-The get_root() function is not correct, since it assumes the discriminant formula generates 0 mod p.
-Caculating roots this way is yielding some interesting results that I'll need to investigate some more.
-It may make some of the math in the paper even easier... let me check what's going on there.
+I will finish this algorithm in the coming day.
+But it showcases the bridge to Number Field Sieve already.
+In addition see the paper.

-In addition polarbearalg_debug.py also has highly minimized code.
+Polarbearalg_debug.py also has highly minimized code compared to some of the earlier code I shared.
 After 2.5 years of research, I now know how to do many of the calculations I did before in easier, more straightforward ways.

-In the coming days I will complete the Polar Bear Algorithm.
-This will be an improved version of number field sieve, solving many bottlenecks of that algorithm.
-I will finalize the paper once it is done.
-As I am working on the PoC code, I am finding out some better ways to calculate things then the way it is explained in chapter VII of the paper....
-I'll correct everything eventually.
-Almost there now..

-Update: In polarbearalg_debug.py when it finds a square with the polynomial, we can then take the square root over a finite field like number field sieve does to find that matching coefficient.
-I'm cursing so hard... ok, I see now how it works.. but I should have seen this like a year ago.
-I suffered for an entire year, for what?
-Ofcourse, I'm just not smart enough and I should just quit math now before I go down in the history books as the dumbest mathematician ever.
-I guess I'm not even a mathematician.
-I'm just some bug hunter who stared at numbers for far too long. \*sigh\* ...
-Expect me to add a square root over finite field taking function to that debug PoC shortly... and after that we can implement the actual algorithm in its entirerity.

-Update: Actually I understand it now.
-Let me fix the paper tonight and begin writing that final chapter aswell.
-Then tomorrow I'll continue finishing that code...

 Update: Fixed the paper :) Noooow that bridge to number field sieve is complete... fucking hell... took me long enough. looooool.
 I am an idiot.
 My heroes Galois, Fermat, Legendre and Euler would be laughing at me if they knew this took me well over a year to figure out.
 Good thing they are not here anymore to see this embarassment.
 I need to quit math for sure after this.
 I'm just not good at math.